 - Read the article (Magidson and Vermunt, 2005)

 - View a tutorial where a CHAID tree is developed that is predictive of 11 dependent variables in conjunction with Latent GOLD® 4.5 (SI-CHAID® Tutorial #4)

 - View a tutorial from Latent GOLD® where a CHAID analysis is used with a discrete factor model to better understand the factors (Latent GOLD® Tutorial #4)

 - View a tutorial from Latent GOLD® Choice (Choice Tutorial #1A)

-SI-CHAID® is designed to operate on XP/Vista, Windows 7/8, and Windows 10.
+SI-CHAID® is designed to operate on XP/Vista, Windows 7/8, Windows 10 or Windows 11

 System Requirements: 16MB Drive Space, 512MB of RAM.